 This type of gift economy already exists very concretely in ICT.
-The free software world has established an efficient and widespread system of values that has created a reputation-based economy.
-The relationships stand on people's self-esteem and the prestige and recognition that comes with having certain activities succeed[6].
+The free software world has established an efficient and widespread system of values that has created a reputation based economy.
+The relationships stand on people's self-esteem as well as the prestige and recognition that comes with having certain activities succeed[5].